Executive Director & CEO

 Austin is also the captain of the Coastkeeper research dive boat and can often be found out in our local ocean.
 Austin grew up in Huntington Beach and as a kid developed a true love for the water.
 In his free time, Austin enjoys scuba diving and hanging out with his canine companion, Nala, at the dog beach.

 As Coastkeeper's Education Coordinator, Cara serves as a school liaison, arranging field trips and in-class presentations for WHALES, Kids Care, and Kids Ocean Day.
 She began at Coastkeeper in 2015 as an intern and was inspired to pursue a career in the environmental field.
 Cara is happy to be encouraging the next generation of environmental stewards through Coastkeeper's education programs.

 Cara graduated from the University of California, Irvine in 2015 with a Bachelor of Science in Public Health Science.
 She enjoys knitting, cooking, hiking, traveling, and singing.

-As the Garden Coordinator, Marianne oversees community outreach, volunteers, school field trips, adult and family programming, as well as garden design and plant maintenance.
+As the Assistant Garden Director, Marianne oversees community outreach, volunteers, school field trips, adult and family programming, as well as garden design and plant maintenance.
 Marianne promotes environmental stewardship by sharing the many unique features of the garden with visitors.
 Marianne specializes in water wise and drought tolerant plants and can often be found teaching Garden visitors about them.